akka/akka/akka-docs/src/main/paradox/guide/tutorial_5.md

 * We get the scheduler from the `ActorSystem`, which, in turn, is accessible from the actor's context: @scala[`context.system.scheduler`]@java[`getContext().getSystem().scheduler()`].
-This needs an @scala[implicit] `ExecutionContext` which is basically the thread-pool that will execute the timer task itself.
+This needs an @scala[implicit] `ExecutionContext` which is the thread-pool that will execute the timer task itself.
 In our case, we use the same dispatcher as the actor by @scala[importing `import context.dispatcher`] @java[passing in `getContext().dispatcher()`].
 * The
 @scala[`scheduler.scheduleOnce(time, actorRef, message)`] @java[`scheduler.scheduleOnce(time, actorRef, message, executor, sender)`] method will schedule the message `message` into the future by the